Cornell Club of New York

 The Cornell Club's clubhouse is a fourteen-story building located at 6 East 44th Street between Madison Avenue and Fifth Avenue.

 History

 In 1889, the first Cornell Club was formed by Cornell University graduates.
 The current 14-story clubhouse located in midtown Manhattan at 6 East 44th Street was formerly the offices of the Chicago Pneumatic Tool Company.
-The building was a gift to the University and was renovated by the firm of Gensler & Associates of San Francisco, CA. The clubhouse opened its doors on December 1, 1989.
+The building was a gift to the university and was renovated by San Francisco-based Gensler & Associates.
+The clubhouse opened its doors on December 1, 1989.